AI4S2S/s2spy/README.md

 ```

 ### Configure the package for development and testing
 The testing framework used here is [pytest](https://pytest.org).
-Before running the test, the package need to be installed and configured as via the command:
+Before running the test, the package need to be installed and configured via the command:

 ```py
 pip install -e .